mrsergulio/Arb_Fund_bot/Arb_Fund_bot/README.md

 - `days` (optional): target window in days.
 Defaults to 180.
 Values are clamped between 1 and 730.
 The script prints two tables:
-1. **Centralized Exchanges** - APY, window length, and execution details for each configured CEX.
+1. **Centralized Exchanges** - APR, window length, and execution details for each configured CEX.
 2. **DEX** - Same metrics plus an is in loris.tools flag indicating Loris coverage.